-At the very least, research the consequences of paying a traffic ticket before you choose to pay, such as increased insurance premiums and the DMV adding demerit or negative points to your license.
+At the very least, you should research the consequences of a traffic ticket before you choose to pay, such as increased insurance premiums and the DMV adding demerit or negative points to your license.

 How to Pay a Virginia Traffic Ticket Online in 7 Steps

 Step 1: Navigate to the Correct Site

-In Virginia, there are three courts which handle traffic tickets:
+In Virginia, there are three courts that handle traffic tickets:

 Circuit Court and JDR Court cases share the Virginia Judiciary Online Payment System, while General District Courts use a separate Online Case Information System.